adolfintel/TDF/README.md

 ```

 __`export WINE_NEW_MEDIA_SOURCE`__
 Enables/disables some the new gstreamer media source implemented in Valve Wine (the games-optimized build) around July 2024.
-It's not stable yet so it's set to `0` by default, but you can try setting it to `1` if you have video issues.
+By default it lets Wine decide based on the game, but you can try setting it to `0` or `1` if you have video playback issues.

 #### DXVK and VKD3D variables
 __`TDF_DXVK`__